 What is a Hernia?

 Organs are held in place by either muscles or tissues.
-When an organ pushes through the muscle or tissue which is holding it in place, a Hernia has occurred.
+When an organ pushes through the muscle or tissue that is holding it in place, a Hernia occurs.
 For example, the intestines may break through a weakened area in the abdominal wall.
-Hernias can occur in the abdomen, upper thigh, belly button or groin.
-Most Hernias don’t go away on their own and they require treatment.
-Hernias can become serious and life threatening.
+Hernias can occur in the abdomen, upper thigh, belly button, or groin.
+Most Hernias don’t go away on their own, and they require treatment.
+Hernias can become severe and life-threatening.
 Surgery may be required.

 Are there different kinds of Hernias?

 Yes.
 There are a variety of hernias: inguinal, hiatal, umbilical, and incisional.

 - Inguinal Hernias are generally located near the inguinal canal.
 They are located in the groin.
 They are different for men and women.
 They can occur when the intestines push through a weak spot or tear in the lower abdominal wall.
 These are some of the most common of hernias.

 - Hiatal Hernias are located near the chest cavity.
 These occur when part of the stomach protrudes up through the diaphragm into the check cavity.